ricedatasci/website/content/about/external-vice-president.md

 weight = "2"
 +++

-Junior at Hanszen studying Computer Science with a minor in Math.
+Junior at Wiess studying Computer Science with a minor in Math.